petiatgithub/quantum-hackaton-2025-destroyers/README.md

     - Ensure that the fidelity between the ideal QFT circuit and the compiled noisy circuit is as high as possible.

 5. **Generate Outputs**:
+    Your compiler should produce two main outputs: `positions_history` and `gates_schedule`. (see below for details)

+    - `positions_history` tracks the location of each ion at every time step.
+    - `gates_schedule` lists the quantum gates applied at each time step.

     To validate your outputs and ensure correctness, you can use the provided `verifier` and `fidelity` functions.
 Here's how you can integrate them into your workflow:

     ```python